-Canterbury district is situated in East Kent, in the south east of England, and had a population of 157,400 at the time of the 2021 census.
-The majority of the district's population live in the three main urban centres of Canterbury, Whitstable and Herne Bay however the district has a large rural hinterland which is home to many villages and hamlets.
+1.1 The district of Canterbury is situated in east Kent, in the south east of England, and had a population of 157,400 at the time of the 2021 census.

+1.2 The majority of the district's population live in the three main urban centres of Canterbury, Whitstable and Herne Bay.

+1.3 However, the district has a large rural hinterland which is home to many villages and hamlets.

-- 1.1 The city of Canterbury is located centrally within the district and is the main economic centre with its universities, tourism and cultural offer and its internationally regarded heritage, including the UNESCO World Heritage Site.
-The city plays a significant role within the wider East Kent area and benefits from good links to London and to the Continent, by both road and rail, with HS1 serving the city. - 1.2 The attractive coastal towns of Whitstable and Herne Bay at the north of the district have significant local economies themselves and are popular tourist destinations.
-Herne Bay has seen significant change over recent years, and was a focus for housing development through the Canterbury District Local Plan (2017). - 1.3 The district has a wealth of environmental assets, with internationally protected sites at Blean Woods, Stodmarsh and at the coast, together with a range of important landscapes and other habitats, including a significant area within the Kent Downs Area of Outstanding Natural Beauty (AONB) at the south of the district. - 1.4 The government's National Planning Policy Framework (NPPF), first introduced in 2012, has led to a step-change in the levels of growth the district is expected to deliver, and the Canterbury District Local Plan (2017) identified a series of strategic development sites, predominantly around Canterbury, Herne Bay and Sturry to deliver the required levels of growth to 2031.
-This plan responds to more recent changes to the NPPF, which further increase the rate of housebuilding the government expects to see in the district, and sets out a long term plan for growth and development to 2045.
+1.4 The city of Canterbury is located centrally within the district and is the main economic centre with its universities, tourism and cultural offer and its internationally-regarded heritage, including the UNESCO World Heritage Site.

+1.5 The city plays a significant role within the wider east Kent area and benefits from good links to London and to the Continent, by both road and rail, with High Speed 1 serving the city.

+1.6 The attractive coastal towns of Whitstable and Herne Bay at the north of the district have significant economies themselves and are popular tourist destinations.

+1.7 Herne Bay has seen significant change over recent years and was a focus for housing development through the Canterbury District Local Plan (2017).

+1.8 The district has a wealth of environmental assets with internationally-protected sites at Blean Woods, Stodmarsh and at the coast, together with a range of important landscapes and other habitats, including a significant area within the Kent Downs Area of Outstanding Natural Beauty (AONB) to the south of the district.

+1.9 The government's National PlanningPolicy Framework (NPPF), first introduced in2012, has led to a step-change in the levels of growth the district is expected to deliver and the Canterbury District Local Plan (2017) identified a series of strategic development sites, predominantly around Canterbury, Herne Bay and Sturry to deliver the required levels of growth to 2031.

+1.10 This plan responds to more recent changes to the NPPF, which further increase the rate of housebuilding the government expects to see in the district and sets out a long-term plan for growth and development to 2040.

+1.11 These levels of growth will undoubtedly place pressure on existing infrastructure, such as our roads, schools and water supply.

+1.12 Wherever possible, the council will prioritise the redevelopment of previously developed land and this plan includes a range of brownfield allocations as part of a brownfield-first approach.

+1.13 However, the availability of such land is limited and, to meet the level of development set by national policies, further development on agricultural land is necessary.

+1.14 This plan recognises the intrinsic value of the countryside within the district and the contribution this makes to its rural character.

-- 1.5 These levels of growth will undoubtedly place pressure on existing infrastructure, such as our roads, schools and water supply and, with limited "brownfield" or previously developed land available, will necessitate further development on agricultural land. - 1.6 With growth comes investment however, and this plan provides our district with the opportunity to manage this growth in an effective and sustainable manner; to improve access to high quality housing for our communities; to improve infrastructure for all, to enhance our city, town and village centres, to increase biodiversity and the connectivity of our habitats and open spaces and to respond to the challenges of climate change. - 1.7 This plan therefore sets out a positive vision for the future of our district which responds to these challenges, and has been developed through early and ongoing community and stakeholder consultation on the new Local Plan.
-The vision for the district, and the accompanying strategic objectives, set the basis for all policies within this plan, and the council will seek to deliver this vision, with its partners and the community, through its other plans and strategies.
+1.15 With growth comes investment and this plan provides our district with the opportunity to manage this growth in an effective and sustainable manner in order to:

+- improve access to high-quality housing for our communities - improve infrastructure for all - enhance our city, town and village centres - increase biodiversity and the connectivity of our habitats and open spaces - respond to the challenges of climate change

+1.16 This plan sets out a positive vision for the future of our district which responds to these challenges and has been developed through early and ongoing community and stakeholder consultation on the new Local Plan.

-Vision for the district to 2045
+Vision for the district to 2040

-A strong and resilient economy
+A sustainable and resilient economy